Tools

 MIAgent Atlas

-Standalone agent · enriches the duo when co-deployed
+Standalone agent · enriches Solar and Lunar when co-deployed

 Core skill: institutional knowledge preservation.
 The flagship memory agent.
-Preserves organizational context across staff transitions — funder relationships, campaign histories, operational lessons — in a form the next person can actually use, under full community control.
-Runs on its own because institutional knowledge is a separate domain from the financial data the duo holds.
+Preserves organizational context across staff transitions: funder relationships, campaign histories, operational lessons.
+In a form the next person can actually use, under full community control.
+Runs on its own because institutional knowledge is a separate domain from the financial data Solar and Lunar hold.
 When deployed alongside Slingshot, it enriches naturally: it can cross-reference funder history against Solar's Documents and grant portfolio without becoming dependent on them.
 Built because most of what walks out the door with a departing staff member was never written down anywhere the next person could find it.

 Program Concept